Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

-Usage: sec_to_time(integer) returns the time in HH:mm:ss format.
+Usage: sec_to_time(number) returns the time in HH:mm:ss format.
+Note that the number passed in must be positive as negative time values are invalid.

-Argument type: INTEGER
+Argument type: INTEGER, LONG, DOUBLE, FLOAT

 Return type: TIME